rubin-dp0/tutorial-notebooks/README.md

 | | How to query the forced source catalog and construct a variable star light curve. |
 | | How to compare DC2 detections in the Object catalog to the Truth-Match table. |

-Additional tutorials will be added as the [DP0 Delegates Assemblies](https://dp0-1.lsst.io/dp0-delegate-resources/index.html).
+Additional tutorials will be added as the [DP0 Delegates Assemblies](https://dp0-1.lsst.io/dp0-delegate-resources/index.html) series progresses.

 Want to contribute a tutorial?
 Contact Melissa Graham via direct message at https://Community.lsst.org.